 1. Facebook Messenger

-Facebook Messenger is arguably the most popular mobile messenger app.
-It has 1.3 billion monthly active users which is expected to nearly double by 2021.
-And, it's tied to a powerful social media platform that consistently attracts and engages new users.
+With 1.3 billion monthly active users, Facebook Messenger is arguably the most popular mobile messenger app.
+According to recent survey data, 43% of consumers have used it for customer service in the past year.
+With numbers like these, businesses should look to use a powerful social media platform that consistently attracts and engages new users.

 Because of its popularity, Facebook Messenger is easily integrated into most help desk solutions.
 It has features like instant replies, automated messages, and personalized greetings that improve your team's productivity.
 And, chat threads are easy to initiate.
 Customers simply click on the "send message" button and it triggers an immediate conversation with your team.